cvandemark/AirQuality/README.md

 # AirQuality
 Shiny app created to quickly visualize summer air quality data collected in New York.
+The data comes from data provided in R throught the dataset library (library("datasets")).
 This App is simple and user friendly.
 The only UI capability included is a dropdown menu of the different vairables (columns) from the data.
-The resulting graph reveals trends within the measurement between the months of May-Sep for the given research year.
+The resulting app creates a barplot for trends within each measurement.
+The user can select the variable, and the barplot automatically updates to the new variable.
+This is very helpful as it quickly turns raw data into a visualization, which allows the user to understand the varaible results more effectively.

-#Loading in Data through the R datasets.
-The data chosen for this Shiny App is the Air Quality data.
+Below is the code and comments on the different aspects, marked with # at the start of the line.

 library(datasets)